hazelcast/hazelcast/hazelcast-documentation/src/Serialization.md

 ## Serialization Overview

 You need to serialize the Java objects that you put into Hazelcast because Hazelcast is a distributed system.
 The data and its replicas are stored in different partitions on multiple nodes.
-The data you need may not be present on the local machine, and in that cast, Hazelcast retrieves that data from another machine.
+The data you need may not be present on the local machine, and in that case, Hazelcast retrieves that data from another machine.
 This requires serialization.

 Hazelcast serializes all your objects into an instance of `com.hazelcast.nio.serialization.Data`. `Data` is the binary representation of an object.